thatzme-akbar/servo-motor-control-with-computer-vision-/README.md

-# servo-motor-control-with-computer-vision-
-"A project to control a servo motor using hand gesture recognition with MediaPipe and OpenCV."
 # Servo Motor Control Using Computer Vision

 This project demonstrates how to control a servo motor using computer vision techniques with MediaPipe and OpenCV.
 By detecting hand gestures through a webcam, the code calculates the angle between the index finger and thumb.
 If the angle exceeds a set threshold, a command is sent to an Arduino to rotate a servo motor, effectively turning a "fan" on or off.